shreejalt/mAP-calculator/README.md

 You can run the script by passing command line arguments with the following given switches.
 After running the command, log file `evaluationLog.txt` will be generated containing the AP results.

-`$python evaluationScript.py [-h] [-d DET] [-g GT] [-i IOU] [-p POINTS]
+`$python mAP.py [-h] [-d DET] [-g GT] [-i IOU] [-p POINTS]
-                           [-n NAMES] [-c CONFIDENCE] [-in INSTANCE]`
+                           [-n NAMES] [-c CONFIDENCE]`

 ```
 Arguments:

-  -h, --help            show this help message and exit
   -d DET, --det DET     Full path to detection results folder
   -g GT, --gt GT        Full path to ground truth folder
   -i IOU, --iou IOU     Calculate AP at a particular IoU
   -p POINTS, --points POINTS
-                        Interpolation value: 0: Continues / 11: PascalVOC2012
+                        Interpolation value: 0: Continues / 11: PascalVOC2012 Challenge
-                        Challenge
   -n NAMES, --names NAMES
-                        Full path of file containing names of classes index
+                        Full path of file containing names of classes index wise
-                        wise
+  -o OUTPUT, --output OUTPUT
+                        File to dump the output
   -c CONFIDENCE, --confidence CONFIDENCE
                         Confidence at which Precision/Recall is calculated
-  -in INSTANCE, --instance INSTANCE
-                        Name of the instance/model(Seprated by underscore)
-  -ig IGNORE, --ignore IGNORE
-                        Flag to ignore the difficult anotations 0/1: No/Yes
+  -ig, --ignore         Flag to ignore the difficult anotations
-  -un UNNORMALIZE, --unnormalize UNNORMALIZE
-                        Flag of Unnormalization 0/1: No/Yes
-  -wi WIDTH, --width WIDTH
-                        Width of the image for unnormalization
-  -he HEIGHT, --height HEIGHT
-                        Height of the image for unnormalization
+  --coco                COCO Standard of calculation

 ```

 Here in switch will contain the name of the model which you want to specify.

-`-c` switch is used to calculate Precision and Recall at a mentioned threshold.
+`-c` switch is used to calculate Precision and Recall at a mentioned confidence.
 Default is 0.5

-`-n` switch is the name of the model.names file.
+`-n` switch is the path to the model.names file.
 Default is model.names.
-You can keep this file in the same folder as `evaluationScript.py`

-`-un` switch helps to unnormalize the coordinates in YOLO format to un-normalized one.
-Provide width and height of the data when the flag is ON

 `-ig` switch helps to remove the difficult annotations if ON.
 Remember, the format of the file should be `classID, Diff(0/1), Tx, TLy, BRx, BRy`

+`-o` switch is the path to dump the results.
+After running the script, results for every class and for every IoU will get dumped in `map_log.json`(Default).

-`Demo Command:  $ python evaluationScript.py -g "$path/to/gt/files" -d "$path/to/detection/files" `
+`Demo Command:  $ python3 mAP.py -g "$path/to/gt/files" -d "$path/to/detection/files" -i 0.5 -n coco.names -p 0 `
 ___

-`UPDATE: COCO mAP IOU CALCULATION 0.5:0.95 IS IN TESTING.
-PascalVOC2012 IS READY TO USE`
+### References ###

+I have referred to the official matlab code of [mAP calculation](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit) and excellent written explanation and code by [@rafaelpadilla](https://github.com/rafaelpadilla/Object-Detection-Metrics) to understand the mAP calculation and extend it to the COCO standards.
+___

+`TODO`: COCO small/medium/large AP calculation is in progress.
+Will be updated soon.
 ___